 Whether you are selling your home or just looking to get a good appraisal, any strange smells coming from the inside of the house can be a big turn-off for potential buyers.
 Unfortunately, these smells may also make it more difficult for appraisers to assign an accurate value to your home.
 Many homeowners aren’t aware that odors from animals, cooking, and smoke can affect the appraisal process.

 The presence of pet odors is one of the most common sources of indoor odor problems.
 Pet owners may not notice the smell because they have become accustomed to it, but it’s important to remember that people who haven’t been living with pet odors may experience them as unpleasant and overwhelming.
-Pet odors often linger on furniture and carpets, so it’s important to take extra effort in cleaning up after pets prior to a home appraisal.
+Pet odors often linger on furniture and carpets, so it’s important to make extra effort to clean up after pets prior to a home appraisal.
 Vacuuming frequently can help reduce odors significantly.
 Other solutions include using enzymatic cleaners specifically designed to remove pet odors and getting your carpets professionally cleaned before an appraisal if possible.

 Cooking odors can also influence an appraiser’s opinion of your home value.
 If you plan on making meals shortly before an appraisal or open house, try sticking with dishes that don’t release strong smells during cooking- like salads or sandwiches- or avoid cooking altogether until after the inspection has been completed.
 It is also important to make sure your kitchen ventilation system is working effectively so that no lingering food smells stay in the air for too long after cooking.

 Smoke is another common source of indoor odor problems.
 Cigarette smoke tends to hang around longer than other types of indoor fumes and therefore needs special attention when preparing for an appraiser visit or open house event.
-Homeowners should take extra precautions like switching fabrics such as curtains and upholstery out with materials that don’t have a smoke smell, airing out rooms thoroughly by opening windows and running fans while smoking takes place, and keeping ashtrays away from high traffic areas where appraisers will travel through during their inspection process.
+Homeowners should take extra precautions like switching fabrics such as curtains and upholstery out with materials that don’t have a smoke smell, airing out rooms thoroughly by opening windows and running fans while smoking takes place, and keeping ashtrays away from high-traffic areas where appraisers will travel through during their inspection process.

-Overall, taking preventative measures like these when dealing with smell issues inside the home can help give appraisers a more accurate representation of what kind of property you are offering them and help boost your chances at getting a better appraisal in return.
+Overall, taking preventative measures like these when dealing with smell issues inside the home can help give appraisers a more accurate representation of what kind of property you are offering them and help boost your chances of getting a better appraisal in return.

 #3 Having Bad Neighbors